 This diagram shows what I built in just a few hours learning Bardeem and then 30 minutes perfecting an autobook that performed the steps.

 Bardeen is best described as a serious automator; a toolkit with vast reach and integration chops.
 You know this the instant you see HTTP POST and GET components.
 The designers obviously see the world of productivity through a universally integrated landscape.
 Smart design choices.

 But, what do these products have in common besides all lowercase names?

 Bardeen can gather and move complex web objects while also leveraging AI as the content is routed to other endpoints or apps.
 Bardeen works in the high ether of the web.

 Mem can collect artifacts and use AI to create relationships to form a second-brain-like knowledge base.
 Mem has clients for the desktop and mobile, but both are weak.

-It’s entirely possible that Bardeen works at all levels of the knowledge funnel and I’m still unaware of its broad capabilities.
+It’s entirely possible that Bardeen works at all levels of the knowledge funnel.
+I’m still unaware of its broad capabilities, but learning everyday.

 Autobooks are automation recipes.
 Here’s the first three steps in this solution.
 When I right click on any web page, I can run the recipe which copies the selected text, and grabs the current page as HTML which contains URL and title objects that we’ll need in the final step when we post this information to Mem.